SIGMA-L/PlayerRoleChecker/docs/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### What is PlayerRoleChecker?

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+PlayerRoleChecker is a Spigot plugin that connects Minecraft and Discord accounts.

 ```markdown
 Syntax highlighted code block